 Can I integrate a call bot with HubSpot or Slack?

-Yes.
-Several AI call bots, including Lindy and VoiceSpin, offer direct integrations with CRMs like HubSpot and communication tools like Slack.
+Yes, you can integrate a call bot with HubSpot or Slack with tools like Lindy and VoiceSpin that offer direct integrations.
 This helps tie voice conversations back into your broader workflows automatically.

 Can AI call bots handle multiple calls at once?